wp-plugins/collapsing-categories/readme.txt

 category will be expanded.

 = What's New?=

+* 1.2.1 (2010.07.25)
+    * Fixed bug where top-level categories did not show up if only had posts in sub-sub categories.
+    * Fixed post counting errors

 * 1.2 (2010.06.18)
     * Added option to automatically expand categories to which a post is